lasselundstenjensen/itu-bds-sdse/lessons/09-workflows-introducing-dagger/E-typical-structure.md

 1. Dagger functions, e.g. a function for each stage (build, test, deploy etc.).
 2. A single Dagger pipeline function that contains all the stages.

-Because Dagger functions are still under development as of this writing, we will use the single Dagger pipeline function for the exercises.
+Dagger functions are relatively new and while they would in practice be more ideal to encapsulate and moduralize the pipeline, we will use the single Dagger pipeline function for the exercises.
+It is compact and simpler to maintain when workflows are small.

 </br>
 </br>